kpetremann/salt-exporter/README.md

 This project is ready to use, but is still being battle tested and metrics are subject to evolve.

+Notes:
+* This has only be tested on Linux
+* If you did not setup the external_auth parameter, you need to run the exporter with the same user running the Salt Master.
+If it is set, any user will do the trick.

 ## Quickstart

 Salt Exporter is a Prometheus export for Salt events.
 It exposes relevant metrics regarding jobs and results.